 July 17, 2002: Apple ships a new super-sized iMac G4, offering a 17-inch widescreen LCD display that becomes the envy of most computer users at the time.

 “The best consumer desktop just got even better,” says Steve Jobs of Apple’s new all-in-one computer.
 “Having this gorgeous 17-inch flat screen floating in mid-air right in front of you is simply breathtaking.
 There’s nothing like it in the PC world.”
 He wasn’t wrong!

 iMac G4: A natural progression for Apple

 It also echoed the Luxo lamp (Pixar’s mascot), while tying back to Apple’s nature-inspired hippie roots with a design based on a sunflower.

 They achieved this using a cantilevered, fully poseable metal arm to support the iMac G4 screen.
 Contrary to fears at the time, they did it without risking the whole thing falling over.

 How powerful was the iMac G4 17-inch?

-In terms of specs, the 17-inch iMac G4 came with an 800 MHz PowerPC G4 processor, an Nvidia GeForce4 MX graphics, a SuperDrive for playing and burning CDs and DVDs, and an 80GB hard drive.
+So, what about the 17-inch iMac G4 specs?
+The computer came with an 800 MHz PowerPC G4 processor, an Nvidia GeForce4 MX graphics, a SuperDrive for playing and burning CDs and DVDs, and an 80GB hard drive.
 (Apple proudly boasted it could “hold more than six hours of video, 15,000 songs and 73,000 digital photos.”)